 or Sonora-style comida (food), Denver will not disappoint you.
 This is

 one city that can deliver a wide and varied range of Hispanic/Latino

 culinary eateries and specialty food stores.
 Restaurants, carnicerías

 (butcher shops), panaderías (bakeries) fruterías (fruit stands) and

 tortillerías (tortilla shops) abound in Denver neighborhoods.

-For a crash course in Denver's vast Hispanic/Latino food offerings, start up on the "North Side" at 59th and Federal Blvd. and head south to Hampden Blvd.
-For the next 15 miles there is a plethora of Mom-and-Pop stands and restaurants.
+For a crash course in Denver's vast Hispanic/Latino food offerings, start up on the "North Side" at 59th and Federal Boulevard and head south to Hampden Boulevard.
+For the next 15 miles there is a plethora of mom-and-pop stands and restaurants.
 From carts offering elotes (corn with mayonnaise and chili powder), taco trucks that grill onsite, to roasted pollo (fast food grilled chicken) to fruit stands, this is a small road trip into food heaven.